markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 Reticulum is not installed as a driver or kernel module, as one might expect of a networking stack.
 Instead, Reticulum is distributed as a Python module.
 This means that no special privileges are required to install or use it.
-It is also very light-weight, and easy to transfer to and install on new systems.
+It is also very light-weight, and easy to transfer to, and install on new systems.

-Any program or application that uses Reticulum will automatically load and initialise Reticulum when it starts.
+When you have Reticulum installed, any program or application that uses Reticulum will automatically load and initialise Reticulum when it starts, if it is not already running.

 In many cases, this approach is sufficient.
 When any program needs to use Reticulum, it is loaded, initialised, interfaces are brought up, and the